zonca/zonca.github.io-source/content/jetstream_kubernetes_kubespray.md

 Test the connection through ansible:

     ansible -i inventory/$CLUSTER/hosts -m ping all

+If a server is not answering to ping, first try to reboot it:

+    openstack server reboot $CLUSTER-k8s-node-nf-1

+Or delete it and run `terraform_apply.sh` to create it again.

 check `inventory/$CLUSTER/group_vars/all.yml`, in particular `bootstrap_os`, I setup `ubuntu`, change it to `centos` if you used the Centos 7 base image.